arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 pod away to some other node, this can take a considerable amount of time, depending on the size of the data you keep in ArangoDB.

-Therefore it is more time-efficient to perform the cleanout operation beforehand.
+Therefore it is more time-efficient to perform the clean-out operation beforehand.
 One can observe completion and as soon as it is completed successfully, we can then issue the drain command with a relatively small grace period and still have a nearly risk-free procedure.